athertahir/aws/Episode_7/07_Introduction to AWS Lambda.md

 The *CreateThumbnail.zip* file contains the following Lambda function:

-** Do not copy this code -- it is just showing you what is in the Zip file.
+<span style="color:red;">Do not copy this code -- it is just showing you what is in the Zip file.</span>

 ```
 import boto3